Book cover

 "execute the treatment version"

 In-Depth: In statistical terms, an A/B Test is modeled as a Hypothesis Test.
 In such tests, we start with a Null Hypothesis that represents the status quo.
-That is, the Null Hypothesis assumes that there is no difference between the current version (A) and the new version (B) of the system.
+That is, the Null Hypothesis assumes that there is no significant difference between the current version (A) and the new version (B) of the system.
 The hypothesis that challenges the status quo is called the Alternative Hypothesis.
 Conventionally, we represent the Null Hypothesis as H0 and the Alternative Hypothesis as H1.

 A Hypothesis Test is a decision-making procedure that starts with the assumption that H0 is true and then attempts to find evidence against it.
 However, the statistical test used for this purpose is subject to a margin of error.
-For instance, it might invalidate H0 even if it is correct.
+For instance, it might reject H0 even when it is correct.
 In such cases, we say a Type I error or false positive has occurred because we incorrectly concluded that there is a difference between versions A and B.

 Though Type I errors cannot be entirely avoided, their probability can be estimated.
 In A/B tests, this probability is called the significance level, represented by the Greek letter α (alpha).
 It defines the probability of committing a Type I error.